Getting a Divorce in Scotland

 A divorce action may need to be raised with ancillary craves (asking the court to do certain things such as make an order for a payment of money from one party to the other or sale of a property) if parties cannot reach agreement.
 We have discussed this process elsewhere in this article.

-We offer a free initial consultation by telephone of up to 20 minutes to discuss your particular situation and how the law may be applied in your specific circumstances.
+We offer initial consultations by telephone, video call or in person to discuss your particular situation and how the law may be applied in your specific circumstances.
+We charge a fixed fee for the first appointment.
 We understand that every marriage and civil partnership is different, and each client will have their own needs and considerations as to their future and the way they wish their separation to resolve.
 We provide clear, expert advice to guide you on the path to a good divorce.
 Make your appointment today here.